3 Doors Down: Continued success: 2005–2010

 By 2005, the band had sold 12 million albums.
-The band's third studio album, 2005's Seventeen Days, debuted at No. 1 on the Billboard 200 and has been certified platinum.
-Of the singles from it, "Let Me Go" and "Behind Those Eyes" charted with the most success.
-"Live for Today", "Landing in London" (on which Bob Seger sang the second verse and provided back-up vocals), and "Here by Me" were also released as singles.
+The band's third studio album, Seventeen Days, was released on February 8, 2005, and debuted at number 1 on the Billboard 200 and has been certified platinum.
+It contains five singles, "Let Me Go", "Behind Those Eyes" (which achieved major chart success), "Live for Today", "Landing in London" (on which Bob Seger sang the second verse and provided back-up vocals), and "Here by Me".
 During the Seventeen Days tour, the band appeared alongside southern rock band Lynyrd Skynyrd, as well as headlining many shows of their own.

-Later in 2005, the band released a live DVD entitled Away from the Sun: Live from Houston, Texas.
-The DVD was produced and directed by Academy Award-nominated Alex Gibney and Doug Biro.
+The band later released a live DVD entitled Away from the Sun: Live from Houston, Texas.
+The DVD was produced and directed by Alex Gibney and Doug Biro.
 It features songs from both The Better Life and Away from the Sun, and even some early sketches of "It's Not Me" and "Father's Son", which were both eventually released on Seventeen Days.

-Greg Upchurch, formerly of Puddle of Mudd, replaced Daniel Adair in 2005, when Adair left to become drummer and contributing member of Nickelback.
+Greg Upchurch, formerly of Puddle of Mudd, replaced Daniel Adair, when Adair left to become drummer and contributing member of Nickelback.

 3 Doors Down released their self-titled fourth album on May 20, 2008.
-It debuted at No. 1 on the Billboard 200, selling 154,000 copies in its first week.
-It became the band's second consecutive No. 1 album on the chart after Seventeen Days, as well their fourth album to reach the Top Ten.
+It debuted at number 1 on the Billboard 200, selling 154,000 copies in its first week.
+It became the band's second consecutive number 1 album on the chart after Seventeen Days, as well their fourth album to reach the Top Ten.
 The album contains the hit singles "It's Not My Time", "Train", "Let Me Be Myself" and "Citizen/Soldier", a song written as a tribute to the National Guard.
 The album went on to be certified platinum.

 In 2009, 3 Doors Down, along with The Soul Children of Chicago, released the song "In the Presence of the Lord" on the compilation album Oh Happy Day: An All-Star Music Celebration.

-In 2009, the band recorded a Christmas song called "Where My Christmas Lives", which was the first Christmas song Brad Arnold had written.
+The band recorded a Christmas song called "Where My Christmas Lives", which was the first Christmas song Brad Arnold had written.
 It was digitally released along with seven acoustic songs on December 8.
 Six of these acoustic tracks were from the previous self-titled album, and one was an acoustic version of "Where My Christmas Lives".